woutVanderLinden/sinterklaaspartbot/README.md

  - users: ``{...userid: {name: string, points: [number, number]}}`` - This is an object that stores all the points that users have. points is an array with the first term containing the number of regular points, and the second containing the number of special points.
  - inventory: ``{...itemid: {name: string, cost: [number, number], id: string}}`` - This is an object that stores all the items in the shop. id is a string that is the value of itemid, and the cost contains the cost of the item in both currencies.
  - jpl: ``[...userid]`` - jpl is an array that contains the user IDs of all users who are permitted to have a joinphrase in the room.
 If this does not exist, this check is bypassed.

+As of now, the Leaderboard is directly tied to the Shop - you can't have the leaderboard without a Shop in the room.
+A proper leaderboard system is in the works, though.

 #### To-do: